-Haitian singer and multi-instrumentalist Paul Beaubrun to perform live at the 2020 Haitian American Young Professional Awards Gala.
+Haitian singer and multi-instrumentalist Paul Beaubrun to perform at the 2021 Haitian American Young Professional Awards Gala.

 STORY ABOUT PAUL BEAUBRUN: